CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved The Maximum Subarray on HackerRank.
 Can you complete the challenge? (https://hr.gs/dsh)

 **Thoughts**: Revisiting DSA stuffs always good for a new beginning.

+### Day 87: May 04, 2022

+**Today's Progress**: Success!
+Just solved Knapsack on HackerRank.
+Can you complete the challenge? (https://hr.gs/en8)

+**Thoughts**: It is the programmers that make the language appear simple!